 You can heal, change, and grow if you give yourself permission to.

 Don’t hesitate to seek professional mental health help if you find that you’re having a hard time working through these things.
 There is no shame in seeking help for such a difficult problem.
-If you want to connect with a therapist to work through this, simply click here to find one.
+If you want to connect with a therapist to work through this, simply click here to talk to one now via the BetterHelp website.

 You may also like: